MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics.md

 - ~ - User default working directory.

-There are many other directories also, but i only mentioned which we use mostly.
+There are many other directories also, but I only mentioned which we use mostly.

 **Basic Commands**